kburns/mesa_conda_recipes/README.md

 # MESA Conda Recipes

-This repo contains in-progress work towards creating conda recipes for MESA build requirement and perhaps eventually MESA itself.
+This repo contains in-progress work towards creating conda recipes for MESA build requirements and perhaps eventually MESA itself.

-Current I'm trying to create a conda environments for osx and linux that emulate the MESA SDK and allow for MESA to be built.
+Current I'm trying to create conda environments for osx and linux that emulate the MESA SDK and allow for MESA to be built and work with PyMesa.

 ## Working builds